ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/data_sources/index.rst

 Handling GBD versioning
 ++++++++++++++++++++++++

 Decomposition (or "decomp") steps are a versioning scheme used in some GBD rounds that allowed updates to GBD results based on iterative updates to certain parts of the computation process.
 For instance, the first step may be equivalent to the prior GBD round in all aspects except for an updated demographic model; the second step may be equivalent to the prior steps, but with updated risk exposures; and so on.
-This process allowed GBD researchers to evaluate individual components of the many changes included in a GBD round advancement influenced the main results of the GBD study rather than updating the entire pipeline at once.
+This process allowed GBD researchers to evaluate how individual components of the many changes included in a GBD round advancement influenced the main results of the GBD study, rather than updating the entire pipeline at once.

 When pulling GBD data from GBD rounds that used decomp step versioning, you are required to specify a :code:`decomp_step` value in your shared functions call.